 Hormones are the chemical messengers of the human body.
 Different hormones have different effects on the functioning of the human body.
-The hormones help in growth, metabolism, development, reproduction and secretion of fluids.
+The hormones help in the growth, metabolism, development, reproduction, and secretion of fluids.
 The mechanism of hormone action will start at a certain time and keep working over a continuous period of time.
-A few important hormones of the human body are Insulin, thyroid hormones, oestrogen, progesterone, testosterone and serotonin.
+A few important hormones of the human body are Insulin, thyroid hormones, estrogen, progesterone, testosterone, and serotonin.

-Although oestrogen is a female or one and testosterone is a male hormone, both male and female bodies need these two hormones.
+Although estrogen is a female or one and testosterone is a male hormone, both male and female bodies need these two hormones.

-Our memory, learning and motor control activities need testosterone and oestrogen.
+Our memory, learning, and motor control activities need testosterone and estrogen.